bat/bat/doc/manual/mcmc.md

   q(y \cond x, \xi) = q(x \cond y, \xi).
 \f}

-The Markov property implies that the proposal may only on the current point \f$x\f$ and not on previous points.
-If the value of \f$\xi\f$ is set based on a past sequence of iterations of the chain, we need two stages of sampling in BAT, the *prerun* and the \emph{main run}.
+The Markov property implies that the proposal may only depend on the current point \f$x\f$ and not on previous points.
+If the value of
+\f$\xi\f$ is set based on a past sequence of iterations of the chain, we need two stages of sampling in BAT, the *prerun* and the *main run*.
 In the prerun, the chain is run and periodically \f$\xi\f$ is updated based on the past iterations.
-In contrast, \f$\xi\f$ is kept fixed in the main run to have a proper Markov chain. @todo A flow diagram might help
+In contrast, \f$\xi\f$ is kept fixed in the main run to have a proper Markov chain.

+## Prerun {#sec-mcmc-prerun}

+During the prerun, the proposal is updated.
+BAT considers three criteria to decide when to end the prerun:

+### Efficiency {#sec-mcmc-eff}

+The *efficiency*, or acceptance rate, is the ratio  of the accepted over the total number proposal moves.
+A small efficiency means the chain rarely moves but may then make a large move.
+A large efficiency means the chain explores well locally but may take a long time to explore the entire region of high probability.
+Optimality results exists only for very special cases: Roberts and Rosenthal showed that for a Gaussian target with \f$d\f$ independent components and a Gaussian proposal, the optimal target efficiency is 23.4 % for \f$d \geq 5\f$ is  but should be larger for small \f$d\f$; e.g., 44 % is best in one dimension @cite rosenthal2011optimal .
+Based on our experience, we consider a suitable range of the efficiency to be in \f$[0.15, 0.35]\f$.

+@see BCEngineMCMC::SetMinimumEfficiency, BCEngineMCMC::SetMaximumEfficiency

+### R value {#sec-mcmc-Rvalue}

+The *R value* @cite Gelman:1992 by Gelman and Rubin quantifies the estimated scale reduction of the uncertainty of an expectation value estimated with the samples if the chain were run infinitely long.
+Informally, it compares the mean and variance of the expectation value for a single chain with the corresponding results of multiple chains.
+If the chains mix despite different initial values, then we assume that they are independent of the initial value, the burn-in is over, and the samples produce reliable estimates of quantities of interest.
+For a single chain, the \f$R\f$ value cannot be computed.

+In BAT, we monitor the expectation value of each parameter and declare convergence if all R values are below a threshold.
+Note that the R values are estimated from batches of samples, and they usually decrease with more iterations but they may also increase, which usually is a clear indication that the chains do not mix, perhaps due to multiple modes that trap the chains.

+@see BCEngineMCMC::SetRValueParametersCriterion Set that maximum R value for all parameters. **Default: 1.1**

+@see BCEngineMCMC::SetCorrectRValueForSamplingVariability The strict definition of \f$R\f$ corrects the sampling variability due finite batch size. **Default: false**

+@see BCEngineMCMC::GetRValueParameters  \f$R\f$ values are computed during the prerun and they can be retrieved but not set.

+### Prerun length {#sec-mcmc-prerun-length}

+@see BCEngineMCMC::SetNIterationsPreRunCheck sets the number of iterations between checks

+If desired, the statistics can be cleared to remove the effect of a bad initial point with BCEngineMCMC::SetPreRunCheckClear.

+@todo A flow diagram might help

 BAT offers two kinds of proposal function termed *factorized* and *multivariate*.

-@subsection sec-factorized Factorized proposal
+## Factorized proposal {#sec-factorized}

 @since Factorized was the default and only choice prior to v1.0 and continues to be available